TheBrotherFromASouthernMother/DadJokeBot-Node.js/README.md

 ## Dad Joke Bot

-Dad Joke Bot is a simple servless application that delivers a random dad joke to a receptient at a set time.
+Dad Joke Bot is a simple web application that delivers a random dad joke to a receptient at a set time.

 ## Technologies used